stepjah/COMET-BatchEditor-Community-Edition_SJ/README.md

 To read more about Concurrent Design and how to use the CDP4 Desktop application to perform concurrent design please read our documentation at http://cdp4docs.rheagroup.com/

-## COMET-SDK
+## CDP4-COMET-SDK

-The COMET-BatchEditor Community Edition makes use of the [COMET-SDK](http://sdk.cdp4.org/).
+The CDP4-COMET-BatchEditor Community Edition makes use of the [CDP4-COMET-SDK](http://sdk.cdp4.org/).

 # License

-The COMET-BatchEditor Community Edition is provided to the community under the GNU Lesser General Public License v3.0.
+The CDP4-COMET-BatchEditor Community Edition is provided to the community under the GNU Lesser General Public License v3.0.
 See the license files for the details.
 The license can be found [here](LICENSE).

 The [RHEA Group](https://www.rheagroup.com) also provides the [COMET Web Services Enterprise Edition](https://github.com/RHEAGROUP/COMET-WebServices-Community-Edition/wiki/CDP4-Web-Services-Enterprise-Edition) which comes with commercial support and more features.
 [Contact](https://www.rheagroup.com/contact) us for more details.